 The codecs modules allow connections for recording and playback of video material.
 Each connector on a codec module is connected to the corresponding J connector on the COD A or COD B module of a V3X board.

-Please refer to the See "V3X Video and Reference Boards" on page 63 for more details on each connector specific usage according to the different configurations.
+See section "V3X Video and Reference Boards" on page 68 for more details on each connector specific usage according to the different configurations.

 The following video and codecs connectors layouts are available according to your configuration: